APPLICATION AND SUPPORT

 - In most cases we’ll start by asking questions about your CV.
 You’ll have the chance to describe in detail the stages of your career that have been most important to your development.

 - We’ll then ask specific questions about your professional experience, such as: what were your responsibilities and what did you enjoy about them?
 What are your strengths?
 In what ways could you improve?
 Why you are especially qualified for the role?

 - Finally, we’ll ask about your current situation.
 Why you are looking to move, how you can contribute to our success right now, any preferences you have within DHL, etc… Anything that will allow us to figure out whether this is the right role for you!

 Anything else you want to know about our application process?
 This list of frequently asked questions is a good place to start.

 The abbreviation stands for Adrian Dalsey, Larry Hillblom and Robert Lynn, three US businessmen who formed the company in 1969.

 We want our personnel to continually develop.
 That is why we offer our employees an extensive selection of professional and personal development opportunities.
 Through various on-site training programs, as well as on our online learning portal, we offer a wide range of opportunities for further education, training and development.
 On-the-job training that’s crucial for you to gain skills, plus knowledge and certification to support you in responding better to the demands of your job is also provided.
 Driver-training courses and other traffic-safety programs as part of DHL’s Road Safety Code are also available.

 At DHL, you have all the opportunities you’d expect to be offered by a global company.
 This includes transfers between corporate divisions as well as assignments abroad.

-The selection process within DHL is decentralised and divided into several phases.
-This means that our business divisions organise their respective selection process independently.
-Depending on the job, different selection tools (e.g. interviews, assessment centres or applicants' days) may be used.
+The selection process within DHL is decentralized and divided into several phases.
+This means that our business divisions organize their respective selection process independently.
+Depending on the job, different selection tools (e.g. interviews, assessment centers or applicants' days) may be used.

 You can check on the status of your application on our online application tracking system.